isomerpages/ura-lkywcp/_apply/0-why-apply.md

 #### **Why apply for the Prize?**

-Winners of the Prize get exclusive opportunities to:
+The 2026 Prize Laureate and Special Mentions will get exclusive opportunities to:

 1. **Gain International Recognition**: Showcase your city's innovative urban initiatives and achievements on a global stage, inspiring other cities and communities to adopt innovative urban solutions, and gain recognition as a leader in urban innovation and sustainable development.
    - Share your city's achivements at the Lee Kuan Yew World City Prize Lecture, a key highlight of [World Cities Summit](https://www.worldcitiessummit.com.sg/)